By Staff Writer Mingxin Wang

 With strict social distancing guidelines, this season has looked very different for the swimmers.
 Girls Varsity Swimming Co-Captain Senior Rebecca Zhang said, “Usually, we have one big practice with both Varsity and JV, but this year we had to split practices and cut around half the team.
 In a normal year, we have 15 Girls Varsity swimmers, but this year we only had nine.”
 Despite the smaller team, restrictions during practices, and virtual meets without spectators, the team was still able to perform consistently at the top, as all divisions finished the season with a 6-1 record.

-Following the meet, all the swimmers gathered together on the pool deck with packs of chips, boxes of candies, and heartfelt posters to celebrate the seven seniors’ — Zhang, Wong, Liem Nguyen, Ryan Cheung, Jatin Chadha, Arthur Gan, and Anish Aerrabotu — last swim meet of high school.
+Following the meet, all the swimmers gathered together on the pool deck with packs of chips, boxes of candies, and heartfelt posters to celebrate the eight seniors’ — Zhang, Wong, Liem Nguyen, Ryan Cheung, Jatin Chadha, Arthur Gan, Joseph Allred, and Anish Aerrabotu — last swim meet of high school.
 “It feels bittersweet.
-These guys are family, and I am going to miss them,” Zhang said.
+These guys are family, and I am going to miss them,” Rebecca Zhang said.